krystal-framework/krystal.framework/src/Krystal/Widget/Bootstrap5/Popover/README.md

 Usage example
 ----

-Here's the basic example:
+Here's the basic usage example:

     <?php

     use Krystal\Widget\Bootstrap5\Popover\PopoverMaker;

     $popover = new PopoverMaker('Button text', [
         'data-bs-content' => 'And here is some amazing content.
 It is very engaging.
 Right?', 'data-bs-title' => 'Popover title',
         'cssClass' => 'btn btn-lg btn-danger'
     ]);

     echo $popover->render();

+The following will render HTML like this:

+    <a class="btn btn-lg btn-danger text-nowrap" tabindex="0" role="button" data-bs-title="Popover title" data-bs-content="And here is some amazing content.
+It is very engaging.
+Right?" data-placement="left" data-bs-animation="true" data-bs-container="body" data-bs-delay="0" data-bs-toggle="popover" data-bs-trigger="hover" data-bs-html="false" data-bs-selector="false" data-bs-boundary="clippingParents" data-bs-offset="[0, 8]">Button text</a>

 Available options
 ----

 You can override most default options, but some of them should be handled in JavaScript manually.
-For more details please refer to its official documentation.
+For more details please refer to its [official documentation](https://getbootstrap.com/docs/5.1/components/popovers/).

 | Option            | Description                                                                                            | Default value   |
 |-------------------|--------------------------------------------------------------------------------------------------------|-----------------|